itsmillertim3/perform2021/mastering-business-transactions/mastering-business-transactions.md

 1. Click on "Continue"
 1. Make sure "Use the selected class" is selected
 1. Click on "Continue"
-1. Click on "Show 10 more"
-1. Find the method "public java.lang.String storeBooking(...)"
+1. Type "store" in the filter to find the method "public java.lang.String storeBooking(...)"
 1. Mark its checkbox
 1. Click on "Finish"
 1. Change "Capture" value from "Class name" to "4: java.lang.Double"